 In terms of pure mechanical craftsmanship, nothing has ever beaten my ever-growing kit of AI-s Nikkor lenses.
 Many lenses of today are built with lightweight plastic to aid low-power ultrasonic motors in fast focusing.
 This makes them easier to use in more situations, but severely takes away from the lenses’ durability.
 With their relatively recent “Z” lenses for DSLR cameras, such as the Distagon 15mm f/2.8 and Makro-Planar 100mm f/2, Zeiss has revitalized the tradition of old—heavy, all-metal manual-focus optics with a focus on fantastic technical and artistic performance.

 Here’s the problem: such a lens on a mirrorless camera just wouldn’t work.
-Not only would autofocus draw too much power from the smaller batteries, but the sheer size and weight of DSLR-designed lenses don’t fit within the mirrorless ecosystem (though, admittedly, I use relatively heavy Nikkors on my NEX-7 all the time…).
+Not only would autofocus draw too much power from the smaller batteries, but the sheer size and weight of DSLR-designed lenses don’t fit within the mirrorless ecosystem (though, admittedly, I use relatively heavy Nikkors on my a6500 and NEX-7 all the time…).

 So Zeiss had to cut a couple corners on the Touits, understandably so.
 The hood is plastic, and Zeiss reports that some of the internals are of polymer construction.
 This helps shave off as many ounces as possible, but at the cost of decreased perceived durability.
 Though it’s hard to tell exactly where the weak points are, I won’t go around dropping the lens to see when or if it will break.
 That said, the outer metal body feels more than strong enough to stand up to most hard bumps with little more than a scratch.